Kavan-Patel/Python/README.md

 # PythonColab
-There are random Small Programs which can be used for daily task or small task to complete.
+There are random Small Programs which can be used for daily or small task to complete.